We’re excited to announce a series of events that we’re calling “Donuts & Doors”. Explore the world of First Impression […]

 2) Tidy up – move children’s toys, trash, garbage cans and yard equipment out of sight.
 Remove weeds, trim trees and bushes and add mulch, gravel or sod to blank spots in the front yard area.
 Add new cushions or wash the ones that are there on any courtyard or porch furniture.
 Tidy outside implies tidy inside!

-3) Add new railing – a new porch or stair railing, or rail on top of a pony wall can completely transform the look of your home.
-Take a look at the difference it made on this home!
+3) Add or replace your gate – a new gate can completely transform the look of your entry.
+Take a look at the difference it made in these examples!

 4) Clean, repair or replace the front door – if your front door is in disrepair, it sends a very clear message about what the visitor might find inside.
 A home that hasn’t been taken care of.
 At the very least, clean the surface, and repaint if it’s a wood door.
 If it’s made of metal, you can also use the recommended cleaner to give it a nice sheen.
 Replace door hardware if it’s rusty or tarnished and add a knocker or a pretty wreath to jazz it up a little.
 If the door is beyond the touchup stage, consider a replacement iron door.
 Studies show that you can recoup almost 100% of your investment on an iron door when you sell.
 You can’t beat that!